 Rock, blues, and even country are specialty genres for this guitar.
 It’s quirky, old-school, and unique, and it sure has a finish that will catch will your eye and keep your attention.

-This guitar is one of our personal favorites to date.
-Ibanez delivers quality for low prices over and over again, and they never disappoint.
+This acoustic guitar under 200 dollars is one of our personal favorites to date.
+Ibanez delivers top quality for low prices over and over again, and they never disappoint.
 The AW54 with an open pore finish stuns us all, and obviously, its buyers too.

 It’s all all-mahogany guitar with a solid mahogany top.
 Combine solid tonewood and an open pore finish and you have resonance and projection like never before heard if you’re accustomed to high gloss guitars.